 Lab Alumni

-- Cameron Corless ’21 (UWP) – Exploring the world
+- Cameron C., ’21 (UWP) – Exploring the world

-- Bailey Kerkel ’20 (UWP) – PA School at University of Dubuque
+- Bailey K., ’20 (UWP) – PA School at University of Dubuque

-- Dominique Kornely, ’19 (UWP) – MA in Clinical Science from UNI
+- Dominique K., ’19 (UWP) – MA in Clinical Science from UNI

-- William Houghton (Platteville high school)
+- William H. (Platteville high school)

-- Chelsea Davis, Winter ’18 (UWP) – MSW from Clarke University
+- Chelsea D., Winter ’18 (UWP) – MSW from Clarke University

-- Tina Pizzo, ’18 (SNC) – MS in Occupational Therapy
+- Tina P., ’18 (SNC) – MS in Occupational Therapy

-- Paige Van Rossum, ’18 (SNC)
+- Paige V., ’18 (SNC)

-- Carly Barry, ’16 (SNC) – Psy D from Midwestern University
+- Carly B., ’16 (SNC) – Psy D from Midwestern University

 Interested in Joining?

 PEDL aims to have 2-5 active student research apprentices each semester.
 Student research apprentices are expected to commit at least one year to the lab, with an average of about 5 hours per week during the academic year.
 You can choose to volunteer, earn course credit (1-3 elective credits for 4730), or apply for funding through UWP, Psi Chi, or another mechanism.
-I also aim to provide funding to at least one or two students each summer through grants.

 Conducting research as an undergraduate is a great opportunity to learn new skills, explore research and grad school as possible post-undergrad options, and gain experience working with a team.